Need Help? Give us a call.

 Rocket Lawyer has a very intuitive form builder for creating custom legal documents and contracts.
 All you have to do is answer a series of questions about your business.
 As you answer the questions, a series of pop-up boxes explain the law in your state.
 This ensures that your form complies with state law and will hold up in court.

 Another unique feature is Document Defense.
 This feature works in sync with the company’s form builder.
 If you create a custom contract on Rocket Lawyer and then another party doesn’t comply with the contracts or disputes its validity, an attorney will come to your aid.
 The lawyer will draft up a demand letter on your behalf, which can encourage the other party to comply.

 Rocket Lawyer scores extra points with customers for their great customer service.
 They have phone, email, and live chat support.
 Reviews indicate that the reps genuinely try to help you and don’t try to upsell you on unneeded services.
 You can try the service for free for seven days with no obligation to purchase.
 They also offer a 30-day money-back guarantee if you’re not happy with it.

 You can access customer support via phone, live chat, and email on the contact page.
-Phone support is available from Monday through Friday, 6 a.m.-6 p.m.
+Phone support is available from Monday through Friday, 6 a.m. to 6 p.m.
 PT.

 The company gets very positive online reviews, a rarity in the online legal services space.
 Average reviews include: